Arnau Solà: Loan to Cartagena

 On 20 July 2023, Solà was loaned out to Segunda División side FC Cartagena for one season.
 He made his professional debut on 18 August, starting in a 3–2 away loss to FC Andorra, and scored his first goal on 10 September, but in a 3–1 home loss to Real Zaragoza.

 Loan to Villarreal

 On 11 July 2024, Solà moved to Villarreal CF on a one-year loan deal, being assigned to the B-team in the third division.
 He made his first team – and La Liga – debut on 13 April of the following year, replacing Dani Parejo in a 2–1 away win over Real Betis.

 Arouca

 On 8 July 2025, Solà moved abroad for the first time in his career, agreeing to a three-year contract with Portuguese Primeira Liga side FC Arouca; he left Almería without making his debut for the club.

+Loan to Ibiza

+On 2 February 2026, Solà returned to Spain, joining Primera Federación club Ibiza on loan until the end of the season.